Fireside

 God (removing necessity of church or

-human intercession in salvation); illuminated
+human intercession in salvation); illuminating

-of His people, His free gift
+the reality of His "choosing" of "His people", His free gift

 of grace, and the price

-for "sin" having been paid in full on
+for "sin" having been paid on

-own gift to those who "turned' (repented)
+own gift--to those who "turned' (repented)

 eternal life which could not